troglobit/watchdogd/README.md

 signals, watchdogd stores its PID in `/var/run/watchdogd.pid` like any other daemon.

+To force a kernel watchdog reboot, watchdogd supports `SIGPWR`.
+What it does is to set the WDT timer to the lowest possible value (1 sec), close the connection to `/dev/watchdog`, and wait for WDT reboot.

 Operation
 ---------

-Without any arguments watchdogd forks off a daemon in the background, opens the `/dev/watchdog device`, attempts to set the default watchdog timeout to 20 seconds and then goes into an endless loop where it kicks the watchdog every 10 seconds.
+Without any arguments watchdogd forks off a daemon in the background, opens the `/dev/watchdog` device, attempts to set the default watchdog timeout to 20 seconds and then goes into an endless loop where it kicks the watchdog every 10 seconds.